dirkmueller/kiwi-1/doc/source/working_with_kiwi/xml_description.rst

 - `password`: The password for this user account.
 It can be provided either in cleartext form (`pwdformat="plain"`) or in `crypt`'ed form (`pwdformat="encrypted"`).
 Plain passwords are discouraged, as everyone with access to the image description would know the password.
-Thus generate a hash of your password, e.g. with the `mkpasswd` tool (available in most Linux distributions via the `whois` package):
+It is recommended to generate a hash of your password, e.g. with the `mkpasswd` tool (available in most Linux distributions via the `whois` package):

   .. code:: bash